-- 1. Press the Menu button on the remote control. - 2.
-Open the Reset menu, then select Reset Memory. - 3.
-Select Yes, then press the Enter button to delete the memory settings.
+- Press the Menu button on the remote control. - Open the Reset menu, then select Reset Memory. - Select Yes, then press the Enter button to delete the memory settings. - Press Menu to exit the menu system.

 Note: You can delete memory settings one at a time with the Erase Memory setting under the Memory menu.